jihyojeon/JIHYO-JEON/README.md

   - building the network for female Korean developers in London (...in progress)
     - Please contact me if you are interested! 🇬🇧🇰🇷🧑‍💻
   - building backend for Thunder-Chat(side project!)
-  - building personal blog with Docusaurus and Vercel
 - ⚡ Fun fact: Korea in a country select box could be "South Korea" or "Korea, South" or "Republic of Korea" or "Korea, Republic of" or "Korea" 🤷🏻‍♀️
 - 🎥 This year's resolution
   - [Vlogging] [poorlydrawnj](https://www.youtube.com/channel/UCvx6kNlh9K_xQf7FTgrO4DQ) + Subtitle in both Korean and English